Toyin Adewale-Gabriel

 Toyin Adewale-Gabriel (born 1969) is a Nigerian writer.
 She writes poetry and has worked as a literary critic for The Guardian, Post Express and The Daily Times.
 Adewale-Gabriel writes in both English and in German.

 Biography

 Born in Ibadan, Nigeria, Toyin received her M.A.
 Lit. degree from Obafemi Awolowo University.
 She was the co-founder and coordinator for several years of the Association of Writers of Nigeria.
+Toyin is also a Fellow of Akademie Schloss Solitude and has been Writer in Residence at the Villa Waldberta, Munich and The Baltic Centre for Writers and Translators, Visby, Sweden.
+In a Brittle paper interview with Umezurike, Toyin mentioned that she loved Mary Oliver and that she's partial to Russian and Latin-American poetry.

 Works

 Her works include Naked Testimonies, 1995; Breaking The Silence, 1996; Inkwells, 1997; Die Aromaforscherin, 1998; Flackernde Kerzen, 1999; 25 New Nigerian Poets, 2000; Aci Cikolata, Gunizi Yayincilik, 2003; and Nigerian Women Short Stories, 2005.
 She has also won awards for poetry and short fiction.

 Naked Testimonies deals with Nigerian politics, and the poems are reflective and personal.